The Watch (2012 film): Marketing

-The Neighborhood Watch marketing campaign began on February 29, 2012 with the release of a teaser poster, trailer and the unveiling of the film's website, jointhewatch.com.
+The Neighborhood Watch marketing campaign began on February 29, 2012, with the release of a teaser poster, trailer and the unveiling of the film's website, jointhewatch.com.
 The film's trailer was nominated for a Golden Trailer award, recognizing achievements in marketing.
-On March 27, 2012, it was reported that 20th Century Fox had the poster and trailer removed from Florida theaters in response to increasing controversy surrounding the February shooting death of Trayvon Martin in Sanford, Florida by neighborhood-watch captain George Zimmerman.
-The trailer featured Hill imitating a gun with his hand pretending to shoot at teenagers, while the poster featured a bullet-ridden, alien-themed neighborhood-watch sign.
-According to insiders Fox intended to move into the next phase of the marketing campaign as soon as possible (focusing on the film's science-fiction aspects), while replacing previous posters with images of the cast.
-Fox maintained that the July 27, 2012, release date would remain unchanged by the Martin case or the marketing changes.
+On March 27, 2012, it was reported that 20th Century Fox had the poster and trailer removed from Florida theaters in response to increasing controversy surrounding the February shooting death of Trayvon Martin in Sanford, Florida by neighborhood watch captain George Zimmerman.
+The trailer featured Hill imitating a gun with his hand pretending to shoot at teenagers, while the poster featured a bullet-ridden, alien-themed neighborhood watch sign.
+According to insiders 20th Century Fox intended to move into the next phase of the marketing campaign as soon as possible (focusing on the film's science-fiction aspects), while replacing previous posters with images of the cast.
+20th Century Fox maintained that the July 27, 2012, release date would remain unchanged by the Martin case or the marketing changes.

-In a statement about the changes Fox said, "We are very sensitive to the Trayvon Martin case, but our film is a broad alien-invasion comedy and bears absolutely no relation to the tragic events in Florida...these initial marketing materials were released before this incident ever came to light.
+In a statement about the changes 20th Century Fox said, "We are very sensitive to the Trayvon Martin case, but our film is a broad alien-invasion comedy and bears absolutely no relation to the tragic events in Florida...these initial marketing materials were released before this incident ever came to light.
 The teaser materials were part of an early phase of our marketing and were never planned for long-term use."
-The alien-focused campaign began on May 4, 2012 with the release of a new trailer, coinciding with Fox's changing the film's title to The Watch to further distance the film from the Martin case.
+The alien-focused campaign began on May 4, 2012, with the release of a new trailer, coinciding with 20th Century Fox's changing the film's title to The Watch to further distance the film from the Martin case.

 Release

-The premiere of The Watch took place on July 23, 2012 at Grauman's Chinese Theatre in Hollywood.
+The premiere of The Watch took place on July 23, 2012, at Grauman's Chinese Theatre in Hollywood.
 It was released in North America on July 27, 2012.
-On July 25, Harkins Theatres (the sixth-largest North American cinema chain) announced it would not be showing the film after failing to reach a financial agreement with Fox.
+On July 25, Harkins Theatres (the sixth-largest North American cinema chain) announced it would not be showing the film after failing to reach a financial agreement with 20th Century Fox.